cvs-health/android-compose-accessibility-techniques/doc/components/TextFieldControls.md

     supportingText = {
         if (isError) {
            // Error technique: Display a visual error message using supportingText.
-           // Because the Modifier.semantics error property is set, the supportingText must be hidden
+           // Because the Modifier.semantics error property is set, the supportingText must be
-           // from accessibility services (with invisibleToUser() semantics) to prevent a duplicate
+           // hidden from accessibility services (with hideFromAccessibility() semantics) to prevent
-           // announcement.
+           // a duplicate announcement.
             Text(
                 text = "Error: Website URI is required.
-Enter a web site address.", modifier = Modifier.semantics { invisibleToUser() }
+Enter a web site address.", modifier = Modifier.semantics { hideFromAccessibility() }
             )
         } else {
             // Optional instruction technique: Display brief instructions using supportingText when